gitlabhq/gitlabhq/doc/workflow/git_lfs.md

 ```

-## Troubleshooting tips
+## Troubleshooting

 ### error: Repository or object not found

-Few reasons why this error can occur:
+There are a couple of reasons why this error can occur:

+* Wrong version of LFS client used:

-1. Check the version of Git LFS on the client machine, `git lfs version`.
-Only version 0.6.0 and up are supported.
+Check the version of Git LFS on the client machine with `git lfs version`.
+Only version 0.6.0 and newer are supported.

+* Project is using deprecated LFS API

-1. Check the Git config for traces of deprecated API, `git lfs -l`.
-If `batch = false` remove the line and try using Git LFS client > 0.6.0
+Check the Git config of the project for traces of deprecated API with `git lfs -l`.
+If `batch = false` is set in the config, remove the line and try using Git LFS client newer than 0.6.0.

 ### Invalid status for <url> : 501

 When attempting to push a LFS object to a GitLab server that doesn't have Git LFS support enabled, server will return status `error 501`.
-Check with your GitLab administrator why Git LFS is not enabled on the server
+Check with your GitLab administrator why Git LFS is not enabled on the server.
+See [Configuration section](#configuration) for instructions on how to enable LFS support.

 ### getsockopt: connection refused

-When pushing a LFS object and you receive an error similar to: `Post <URL>/info/lfs/objects/batch: dial tcp IP: getsockopt: connection refused`,
+If you push a LFS object to a project and you receive an error similar to: `Post <URL>/info/lfs/objects/batch: dial tcp IP: getsockopt: connection refused`,
-LFS client is trying to reach GitLab through HTTPS but your GitLab is being served on HTTP.
+the LFS client is trying to reach GitLab through HTTPS.
+However, your GitLab instance is being served on HTTP.

-This behaviour is caused by Git LFS using HTTPS connections by default when it doesn't have a `lfsurl` set in the Git config.
+This behaviour is caused by Git LFS using HTTPS connections by default when a `lfsurl` is not set in the Git config.

-To go around this issue set the lfs url in git config:
+To prevent this from happening, set the lfs url in project Git config:

 ```bash